andreasabel/inCode/entry/you-could-have-invented-matrices.md

 v_2 a_{21} + v_2 a_{22} + v_3 a_{23}
 \end{bmatrix}
 ")

+Again, remember that what we are doing is manipulating *specific encodings* of our vectors and our linear transformations.
+Namely, we encode linear transformations as matrices, and vectors in their component encoding.
+The reason we can do these is that we agree upon a set of bases for our source and target vector spaces, and express these encodings in terms of those.

 [^1]: In short, vector spaces form an Abelian group (which is another way of
     just saying that addition is commutative, associative, has an identity, and